I Tried “Lip Gloss” Nails — A Jelly-Chrome Hybrid

 What are lip gloss nails?

-Where this style is a little bit different from glazed doughnut nails are in the specifications: the base polish color has to be your true nude, the chrome powder must be white, and the top coat should be thicker so the finish is translucent and almost jelly-like (kinda like a clear lip gloss).
+Where this style is a little bit different from glazed doughnut nails are in the specifications: the base polish colour has to be your true nude, the chrome powder must be white, and the top coat should be thicker so the finish is translucent and almost jelly-like (kind of like a clear lip gloss).

 How do I get lip gloss nails?

 For my manicure we started with filing and shaping.
 Sao cut my nails down a bit as they had grown out under my previous gel manicure (velvet nails), and I don't like my natural nails too long.
-For shape, we did a rounded, slightly almond curvature.
-For the polish color, Sao used a Japanese gel in a sheer beige-pink shade, which matched my skin tone pretty exactly.
+For shape, we opted for a rounded, slightly almond curvature.
+For the polish colour, Sao used a Japanese gel in a sheer beige-pink shade, which matched my skin tone pretty exactly.

-For the painting process, this follows a traditional gel manicure service, with all ten fingers painted and cured.
-At this point, my nails looked good, but completely bare.
+The painting process follows a traditional gel manicure service, with all ten fingers painted and cured.
+At this point, my nails looked good but completely bare.
 Then, the chrome dust.
-Sao was clear that the powder should be white; we used Magic White Chrome from Daily Charm which Sao applied using a small spongey brush (it looks a little bit like those brushes you sometimes get in an eyeshadow palette).
+Sao was clear that the powder should be white; we used Magic White Chrome from Daily Charme which Sao applied using a small spongey brush (it looks a little bit like those brushes you sometimes get in an eyeshadow palette).

 Advertisement